josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/typecheck/README.md

 <input #in>
 ```

-contains an expression which makes use of the `#in` local reference before the targeted `<input #in>` element is declared.
+contains an expression which makes use of the `#in` local reference before the `#in` attribute of the targeted `input` element is declared.
 Since such forward references are not legal in TypeScript code, the TCB may need to declare and check template structures in a different order than the template itself.

 #### Two phase generation